LKPelayoUribe/Clustering-and-Classification-Analysis/README.md

 ### By: Shawn Petersen and Laura K. Pelayo Uribe

 # Datasource, approach and cleaning.
-The data used to test these methods is the Gene Expression Cancer RNA-Seq Data Set from UC Irvine Machine learning, https://archive.ics.uci.edu/ml/datasets/gene+expression+cancer+RNASeq#
+The data used to test these methods is the gene expression cancer RNA-Seq.
+(2016).
+UCI Machine Learning Repository, https://archive-beta.ics.uci.edu/ml/datasets/gene+expression+cancer+rna+seq

 The data analysis for this project uses the following algorithms to build models and analyze the results: